Tamil Nadu service area

 UPI discipline: how to avoid duplicate deposits

-Withdrawals: predictable outcomes come from clean inputs
+Withdrawals: predictable results come from clean inputs

-A Tamil Nadu troubleshooting matrix (quick decisions)
+Tamil Nadu troubleshooting matrix

-Support message template (copy-ready, evidence-led)
+Support message template

-Subject: Wallet update / payment verification
+Subject: Wallet update or payment verification

 Time: [local time]